 Depending on your employer you may be able to enroll immediately or after a waiting period – generally 1 year.

 How do I enroll?

 Your employer will notify you when you are eligible to begin participating in your company retirement plan.
-You will have forms to fill out and they will generally have the investment advisor for the plan help you with the process.
+You will have forms to fill out and they will generally invite the investment advisor for the plan to meet with you to help you with the process.

 Can I increase/decrease the amount taken from my paycheck?